johnno1962/InjectionIII/README.md

 Once injection is connected, a file watcher is started in the InjectionIII app and whenever you save a Swift or Objective-C source the target app is messaged to update the implementation.
 The file watcher can be disabled & enabled while the app is running using the status bar menu.
+While the file watcher is disabled you can force injection's through manually using hotkey ctrl-=.
 If you inject a subclass of XCTest it will try running that individual test inside your application.
 When you run your application without rebuilding (^⌘R), recent injections will be re-applied.